 As of January 1, 2020, alternative suppliers in Illinois must comply with new rules designed to protect low-income utility consumers and funding for essential energy assistance programs, under the Home Energy Affordability and Transparency (HEAT) Act.
-Suppliers will be restricted from enrolling most low-income utility customers who participate in energy-related assistance programs, and must also comply with new price disclosure and marketing rules.
+Suppliers must comply with new price disclosure and marketing rules and will be restricted in the type of plans that can be offered to low-income consumers who participate in low-income utility assistance programs.
+Alternative suppliers will not be able to change a low-income customer's supplier unless it is to a government aggregation program for electric or to a Commission-approved savings guarantee plan (electric and gas).
+Suppliers may apply to the Commission to offer a savings guarantee plan that, at a minimum, shall charge customers for a supply amount that is less than the amount